REST vs. GraphQL: Choosing the Right API for Your Project

 Key Features of REST:

-- Statelessness: Each request from a client to a server must contain all the information needed to process the request.
+- Stateless: REST APIs are stateless, meaning each request from a client contains all the information needed to process it.

 Pros of REST: